 Memorial Dog Park (Wilsonville, Oregon): This dog park has over 2 acres of fenced-in park for excellent dog play.
 Features at Memorial Dog Park include a small dog and big dog area, as well as a dog drinking fountain shaped like a fire hydrant.

 Mary S. Young Park (West Linn, Oregon): This is the perfect park to feel like you aren't in the middle of a city when you are.
-With over 5 miles of trails along the Willamette River, Mary S. Young Park is a dog owners heaven.
-It includes a un-fenced off leash area for dogs to run sitting inside a gorgeous forested area.
+With over 5 miles of trails along the Willamette River, Mary S. Young Park is a dog owner's heaven.
+It includes an unfenced off leash area for dogs to run sitting inside a gorgeous forested area.

 Sandy Bluff Park and Dog Park (Sandy, Oregon): Around the corner from Jonsrud Viewpoint, one of the area's best views of Mt.
 Hood, you will find Sandy Bluff Park and Dog Park.
 It is fully fenced-in with double gate entry.
 Here you can find fully stocked waste disposal stations and a great space for you and your dogs to run and play.